Queen Elizabeth’s Plans ‘Cannot Be Moved’ for Harry and Meghan: Palace Source

 While the provenance of the intelligence may be unclear, few will doubt its accuracy.
 The idea of William and Harry meeting up for a chinwag is laughable after the debacle of the Platinum Jubilee, where William and Kate made no effort to meet Harry and Meghan in person and conducted an official engagement in Cardiff on the day of Lilibet’s birthday.

-It is now blindingly obvious is that neither brother has the remotest interest in reconciliation.
+It is now blindingly obvious that neither brother has the remotest interest in reconciliation.

 The Sussexes have spoken repeatedly and volubly about what they consider to be the unacceptable way they were treated by the royal family.